vapidshamen/plastic-kenny/selfish-self-centredness.md

 2. the thing they were about to say feels bad to me, and I don't want them to say something that feels bad to me, and/or I don't want to hear it.
 3. I already think I know what they're going to say.

-as I've gotten more and more stable in my self-centredness (not so strongly affected by others), I no longer feel like I need to steer the conversation away from things that are unconfortable to me. also, in the case of thinking I already know what they're going to say, I've actually found out that they present the idea in slightly different ways each time (according to what I'm attracting), so I instead just listen (because there's a conceptual resonance with what I'm attracting and what they want to tell me) and try to get they idea they're wanting to present to me.
+as I've gotten more and more stable in my self-centredness (not so strongly affected by others), I no longer feel like I need to steer the conversation away from things that are unconfortable to me (I'm a better listener (receptive). also, in the case of thinking I already know what they're going to say, I've actually found out that they present the idea in slightly different ways each time (according to what I'm attracting), so I instead just listen (because there's a conceptual resonance with what I'm attracting and what they want to tell me) and try to get they idea they're wanting to present to me.

 #### 9. they twist the truth to their advantage